-73) In 2009, Leo's wife died.
+- 75) In 2010, Leo's wife died.
 Leo has two small children, ages 2 and 4, living at home whom he supports entirely.
 Leo does not remarry and is not claimed as a dependent on another's return during any of this period.
-In 2010, 2011, and 2012, Leo's most advantageous filing status is, respectively

-A) single for all three years.

-B) head of household for all three years.

-C) surviving spouse, surviving spouse, head of household

-D) surviving spouse, surviving spouse, single.
+In 2011, 2012, and 2013, Leo's most advantageous filing status is, respectively - A) single for all three years. - B) head of household for all three years. - C) surviving spouse, surviving spouse, head of household. - D) surviving spouse, surviving spouse, single.

-Explanation: C) In the two years following death (2010 and 2011), Leo may file as surviving spouse as long as he has at least one dependent child living in the home during the entire year and he provides over half of the expenses of the home.
+Explanation: C) In the two years following death (2011 and 2012), Leo may file as surviving spouse as long as he has at least one dependent child living in the home during the entire year and he provides over half of the expenses of the home.
 After the two years following the year of death, Leo qualifies as head of household as he is unmarried and is maintaining a home for a qualifying individual (in this case, his qualifying child).

-74) Carter dies on January 1, 2011.
-A joint return election is made in 2011 and Marjorie properly qualifies as a surviving spouse for the two following years.
+- 76) Carter dies on January 1, 2012.
+A joint return election is made in 2012 and Marjorie properly qualifies as a surviving spouse for the two following years.
 Marjorie has one child that she claims as a dependent for this same period.
-The number of personal and dependency exemptions allowed Marjorie in 2011 and in 2012 is, respectively
+The number of personal and dependency exemptions allowed Marjorie in 2012 and in 2013 is, respectively

-A) 1 and 1.
+- A) 1 and 1.

-B) 2 and 2.
+- B) 2 and 2.

-C) 3 and 2.
+- C) 3 and 2.

-D) 3 and 3.
+- D) 3 and 3.

-Answer: C

-Explanation: C) Three exemptions for 2011 (joint return) and two for 2012 (surviving spouse).
+Explanation: C) Three exemptions for 2012 (joint return) and two for 2013 (surviving spouse).

-Page Ref.: I:2-22

-Objective: 3

-75) Edward, a widower whose wife died in 2009, maintains a household for himself and his daughter who qualifies as his dependent.
-Edward's most favorable filing status for 2012 is
+- 77) Edward, a widower whose wife died in 2010, maintains a household for himself and his daughter who qualifies as his dependent.
+Edward's most favorable filing status for 2013 is

-A) single.
+- A) single.

-B) surviving spouse.
+- B) surviving spouse.

-C) head of household.
+- C) head of household.

-D) married filing jointly.
+- D) married filing jointly.

-Explanation: C) Surviving spouse status is only available for the two years following the spouse's death, in this case, 2010 and 2011.
-However, Edward does qualify for head of household in 2012.
-Page Ref.: I:2-22
+Explanation: C) Surviving spouse status is only available for the two years following the spouse's death, in this case, 2011 and 2012.
+However, Edward does qualify for head of household in 2013.

-76) A surviving spouse is not required to

-A) be remarried at the end of the year in which the surviving spouse status is claimed.

-B) be a U.S. citizen or resident.

-C) be qualified to file a joint return in the year of death.

-D) have at least one dependent child living at home the entire year and pay over half of the expenses of the home.
+- 78) In order to qualify to file as surviving spouse, all of the following criteria must be met by the widow or widower except - A) he or she and the decedent must have shared the same household as of date of death. - B) he or she must be a U.S. citizen or resident. - C) he or she be qualified to file a joint return in the year of death. - D) he or she must have at least one dependent child living at home the entire year and pay over half of the expenses of the home.

-Explanation: A) An individual claiming surviving spouse status cannot have remarried.
-Page Ref.: I:2-22
+Explanation: A) There is no requirement that the surviving spouse and the deceased spouse were living in the same household as of date of death.

-77) Which of the following dependent relatives does not have to live in the same household as the taxpayer who is claiming head of household filing status?
+- 79) Which of the following dependent relatives does not have to live in the same household as the taxpayer who is claiming head of household filing status?

-A) uncle
+- A) uncle

-B) brother
+- B) brother

-C) father
+- C) father

-D) nephew
+- D) nephew